LeonMQ/configs/readme.md

 My config files, **everything is work in progress**.

-Vim user currently learning emacs.

-Should all work in linux and partially in windows 10.
+Should all work in linux, emacs stuff is for windows 10.

 End goals:
 * a guix config to make it easily shared
 * a nvim setup giving easy interaction with
   * R,
+  * octave,
-  * Matlab (perhaps octave),
+  * guile,
-  * lisp dialect (guile or e-lisp),
   * HTML/CSS
   * LaTeX,
   * neatroff (perhaps groff),
   * org (perhaps vim wiki)
-* Effective window management with dwm perhaps also
+* Effective window management with dwm
-  * a framebuffer/tty environment
-  * an audio environment
+* an audio environment (maybe)
 * FFmpeg and imagemagick scripts for basic video creation